danaevenhaim/testing-app/README.md

-# weeddffe the previous line
+# REMOVE the previous line